GStreamer/gstreamer/markdown/design/meta.md

 };
 ```

-api will contain a GType of the metadata API.
+api will contain a `GType` of the metadata API.
 A repository of registered
 MetaInfo will be maintained by the core.
 We will register some common
 metadata structures in core and some media specific info for
 audio/video/text in -base.
 Plugins can register additional custom
 metadata.

-For each implementation of api, there will thus be a unique GstMetaInfo.
+For each implementation of api, there will thus be a unique `GstMetaInfo`.
 In the case of metadata with a well defined API, the implementation
 specific init function will setup the methods in the metadata structure.
-A unique GType will be made for each implementation and stored in the
+A unique `GType` will be made for each implementation and stored in the
 type field.

 Along with the metadata description we will have functions to
-initialize/free (and/or refcount) a specific GstMeta instance.
+initialize/free (and/or refcount) a specific `GstMeta` instance.
 We also
 have the possibility to add a custom transform function that can be used
 to modify the metadata when a transformation happens.

 There are no explicit methods to serialize and deserialize the metadata.
-Since each type has a GType, we can reuse the GValue transform functions
+Since each type has a `GType`, we can reuse the `GValue` transform functions
 for this.

-The purpose of the separate MetaInfo is to not have to carry the
+The purpose of the separate `MetaInfo` is to not have to carry the
 free/init functions in each buffer instance but to define them globally.
 We still want quick access to the info so we need to make the buffer
 metadata point to the info.

-Technically we could also specify the field and types in the MetaInfo
+Technically we could also specify the field and types in the `MetaInfo`
 and provide a generic API to retrieve the metadata fields without the
 need for a header file.
 We will not do this yet.

-Allocation of the GstBuffer structure will result in the allocation of a
+Allocation of the `GstBuffer` structure will result in the allocation of a
 memory region of a customizable size (512 bytes).
-Only the first sizeof
+Only the first `sizeof
-(GstBuffer) bytes of this region will initially be used.
+(GstBuffer)` bytes of this region will initially be used.
 The remaining
 bytes will be part of the free metadata region of the buffer.
 Different
 implementations are possible and are invisible in the API or ABI.